 Born: January 12, 1951

-Drew Pearson was born and raised in South River.
-He attended South River High School, where he played varsity football with Joe Theisman.
-After Theisman graduated, Drew played quarterback for the Rams as a junior and senior and accepted a football scholarship from the University of Tulsa in 1969.
+Drew Pearson was born January 12, 1951 in Newark and grew up in South River.
+He attended South River High School, where he was the go-to receiver for Joe Theismann during the school's unbeaten 1966 season.
+After Theismann graduated, Drew played quarterback for the Rams as a junior and senior and accepted a football scholarship to the University of Tulsa in 1969.

 During Drew’s sophomore year, he met Marsha Haynes, who was visiting the campus as a high school junior.
 They were later married.
 Marsha’s father was Marques Haynes, the Harlem Globetrotters legend.

 During the 1973 NFL draft, not a single team called Drew’s name.
 The Dallas Cowboys signed him as a free agent and invited him to summer training camp.
 He made the club and caught 22 passes as a rookie for Dallas, which made it all the way to the NFC Championship Game.
 In 1974, Drew led the team with 68 catches and was one of only two players in the NFL to amass over 1,000 receiving yards.
 He also caught one of the team’s most famous game-winning touchdown passes in the Thanksgiving Day game against the hated Washington Redskins—a bomb from backup QB Clint Longley.